 Urine tests for illicit drugs

 Because a seizure in the temporal lobe can temporarily impair memory, doctors may do electroencephalography Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (EEG) to check for abnormal electrical activity in the brain that suggests a seizure.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (EEG) to check for abnormal electrical activity in the brain that suggests a seizure.